DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/nodejs.md

 Before you begin, make sure you've already [installed and configured the Agent][13].

-### Choose your instrumentation method
+### Instrument your application

-After you deploy or install and configure your Datadog Agent, the next step is to instrument your application.
-You can do this in the following ways, depending on the infrastructure your app runs on, the language it's written in, and the level of configuration you require.
+After you install and configure your Datadog Agent, the next step is to add the tracing library directly in the application to instrument it.

-See the following pages for supported deployment scenarios and languages:

-- [Inject the instrumentation library locally][11] (at the Agent);
-- Add the tracing library directly in the application, as described in the [Install the tracer](#install-the-tracer) section.
 Read more about [compatibility information][1].

-### Instrument your application

 After the Agent is installed, follow these steps to add the Datadog tracing library to your Node.js applications: